RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/delete-databases.md

 ### Steps

-1. Navigate to the "Databases" page from the RC menu
+1. Navigate to the "Databases" page from the Redis Cloud Essentials menu
 1. Click on the database you wish to delete from the list of your databases.
 1. Click on the trash can icon next to "View Database."